DooberJaz/Moores-Mod/README.md

 Step 9: (Optional) Download the PDF file from here to be your recipe guide.
 It is recommended that you use it, but if you want the challenge then feel free to not!

 You can play in creative or survival, your choice!
+If you just want to quickly test the mod, I suggest playing in creative.

+Also, if you want to help me with my dissertation, please fill out this survey https://forms.gle/ghrCQLfLV3tHYfsAA